What are unrefined foods and why should you care?

 A recent study1 linked ultra-processed foods with addictive-like eating behaviours, which explains why we can rarely stop at just a couple of Jaffa Cakes.

 We are also more likely to need more of a refined food in order to feel satisfied because they lack the fibre (the "feel fuller for longer" nutrient) of unrefined foods.
 Think how much easier it would be to eat 3 slices of white bread with margarine spread, versus 3 slices of wholemeal toast with peanut butter, despite them containing similar calories.

 What do refined ingredients do to our bodies?

 Refined foods contain little to none of the vitamins, minerals and antioxidants which are vital to maintaining healthy hearts, strong bones, good cognitive function, healthy skin and hair (the list goes on...).

 As a result, refined ingredients are absorbed by the body much more quickly (as there is little to process) leading to spikes in blood sugar levels which give you lots of energy initially, but then lead to crashes and fatigue later.
 Frequent increases and decreases in blood sugar like this have been linked with an increased risk of Type 2 Diabetes2.

 Several studies have also shown that overconsumption of ultra-processed foods is a leading cause of heart disease, cardiovascular problems, strokes, obesity and various other chronic illnesses.

-Of course, eating ultra-processed food every now and again is not going to kill you, but when there are brands like Unrefined Bars challenging the toxic culture of ultra-processed food manufacturing with products that taste just as good, why would you choose refined over unrefined?
+Of course, eating ultra-processed food every now and again is not going to kill you, but with brands like Unrefined Bars challenging the toxic culture of ultra-processed food manufacturing with products that taste just as good, it is easier than ever to make healthier choices.